oslabs-beta/Dockasaurus-RX/README.md

 ## About 💡

 A nimble and easy-to-use DevOps container tool, Dockasaurus RX has a major trick up its sleeve beyond mere monitoring and visualization.
 It's more than a pulse check.
-To keep your applications happy and healthy, Dockasaurus RX retains important vitals of all your containers for ______ allowing comparisons to be drawn regarding the well-being of concurrent container workloads over a designated period.
+To keep your applications happy and healthy, Dockasaurus RX retains important vitals of all your containers for 7 days allowing comparisons to be drawn regarding the well-being of concurrent container workloads over a designated period.